VGraupera/1on1-questions/README.md

 * What do you think about the amount of feedback in our team?
 When do others give feedback to you?
 Would you like to hear more feedback from other team member and me?
 * What do you think about _________?
 * What do you think are the key skills for your role?
 How would you rate yourself for each of them?
 * What do you think would help us work together better?
-Any suggestions for improvement in the way we work together?
-Are you happy working here?
-Are you happy with your recent work?
-Why or why not?What keeps you engaged with your daily work?
-What can I do to help make daily tasks more engaging?What kind of projects do you enjoy working on?
-What motivates you to work on a project?
 * What do you think you can do to fix that problem?
 * What excites you about our business?
 The company?
 What concerns you?
 * What is the #1 Problem at our company?
 Why?